 These healthier chocolate peanut butter eggs are like the popular store-bought version, but only contain 4 wholesome ingredients!
 They are very easy to make and can be made into any shape you’d like!
 Photos and recipe updated April 2019.

 Easter is only a few days away!
 Now that my kids are a little older, we’re past the stage of egg decorating, hunts, and bunnies, but that doesn’t mean we don’t enjoy the holiday.
 We go to church and have a big Easter brunch and dinner.
 I probably loved decorating eggs more than the kids anyway, so we’ll often decorate cookies or some other treat so I can expend some creative energy and try out some of the cute ideas I’ve pinned to my Pinterest board. 😉

 These are delicious as is, but if you’re feeling a little artsy, they make the perfect canvas for decorating too!
-Just melt some white chocolate or blend a little powdered sugar with milk (keep in mind a little goes a long way!) and have fun!
+Just melt some dark or white chocolate and place into a piping bag/sandwich baggie, snip a small corner, and pipe away!